 Getting started with Red Hat OpenShift on IBM Cloud

-Red Hat OpenShift on IBM Cloud is a managed offering to create your own cluster of compute hosts where you can deploy and manage containerized apps on IBM Cloud.
+Red Hat OpenShift on IBM Cloud is a managed Kubernetes service to create your own cluster of compute hosts where you can deploy and manage containerized apps on IBM Cloud.
 Combined with an intuitive user experience, built-in security and isolation, and advanced tools to secure, manage, and monitor your cluster workloads, you can rapidly deliver highly available and secure containerized apps in the public cloud.

 Review the basics